 Do you have any drug and alcohol treatment facilities closer to me?

-Clients come from all over the U.S. to attend the St. Gregory Retreat Centers, so unless you live nearby, some travel will be required.
+Clients come from all over the U.S. to attend the St. Gregory Recovery Center, so unless you live nearby, some travel will be required.
 Being out of your home environment ensures that you are truly able to focus on the program without the distraction of outside factors.

 Also, as people reflect on the life changes they need to make and recognize that their world is changing, they will feel some apprehension as they face those challenges.
 By being away, they can focus on the challenge at hand, rather than easily returning home.
 At the same time, we continually emphasize that the purpose of this time away from home is to be able to apply the perspectives and skills learned here to the actual circumstances of one’s life.
 That is why we work with the client as well as the client’s family to prepare for the transition back to the normal home and work setting.